RWTH-EBC/AixWeather/Joss_Paper/paper.md

 AixWeather is a tool for generating weather data for building energy system simulations.
 It can be used to retrieve, format, enrich and ultimately export weather data in various file formats, including .epw (EnergyPlus) and .mos (AixLib).
-It addresses the challenges researchers and industry players face in obtaining accurate and standardized weather data by providing a streamlined process.
+It addresses the challenges researchers and industry players face in obtaining accurate and formatted weather data by providing a streamlined process.

 **Key features of AixWeather**:

-*Data retrieval*: AixWeather can directly retrieve data from the german weather provider DWD, and supports historical, recent and forecasted weather data retrieval.
+*Data retrieval*: AixWeather can directly retrieve data from the German weather provider DWD, and supports historical, recent and forecasted weather data retrieval.
 It also supports the upload of test reference years (TRY) from the DWD and .epw files from EnergyPlus.
 A custom weather data upload is also supported, which depending on the data structure, needs to be adjusted by the user.

-*Data conversion*: AixWeather converts this raw weather data from various sources into a standardized core format and from there into the desired export format.
+*Data conversion*: AixWeather converts this raw weather data from various sources into a defined core format and from there into the desired export format.

 *Data accuracy*: AixWeather ensures data accuracy by taking into account critical factors that are often overlooked in custom solutions, including consideration of time zones,